-2012 had been an exciting year for us.
+2012 was an exciting year for us.
 Our programme is built on a foundation of Eco Clubs and we were delighted to introduce more Eco Clubs and began developing mentors to operate these clubs in the schools within their communities.

 Children in the Rocktail Beach Camp area held their first Eco Clubs and some children in the Pafuri Camp region were introduced to elephant collaring and tracking.
 Budding young artists won bicycles in an eco-club collage competition, and schools in Makuleke village planted indigenous trees in their school grounds as part of Arbour Day celebrations.